topicuskeyhub/aws-keyhub/README.md

 2. Move the binary to a file location on your system PATH. `sudo mv ./kubectl /usr/local/bin/kubectl`

 ##### Windows
-1. Todo
+1. Install the binary on your system's PATH
+   1. In Search, search for and then select: System (Control Panel)
+   2. Click the Advanced system settings link.
+   3. Click Environment Variables.
+In the section System Variables find the PATH environment variable and select it.
+Click Edit.
+If the PATH environment variable does not exist, click New.
+   5. In the Edit System Variable (or New System Variable) window, click “New” and type in the new path you want to add.
+This should be the folder where aws-keyhub is located.
+Close all remaining windows by clicking OK.
+   6. Reopen Command prompt window, and start `aws-keyhub`

 ### Configuration
 To set up the aws-keyhub tool we need the KeyHub url, aws-keyhub ClientId and AWS SAML ClientId.
 Configuring these properties can be done by running with the `configure` command: `aws-keyhub configure`

 ### Authenticate
 When the application is configured you can run the tool by executing `aws-keyhub login`.
 It will open a webpage of KeyHub where you can authorize aws-keyhub.
-It than retrieves the roles.
-This roles are the AWS roles that you have access to in one or more AWS accounts.
+It then retrieves the roles.
+These roles are the AWS roles that you have access to in one or more AWS accounts.
 If you provide the `--role-arn` parameter along with a valid role ARN for your account, that role will be automatically selected and you won't be prompted for a choice.
 For example `aws-keyhub login --role-arn arn:aws:iam::123456789012:role/MyCustomRole`

 ### Session duration